Ensembl/ensembl-vep/nextflow/README.md

 The nextflow pipeline aims to run VEP faster utilising simple parallelisation.
 It is deployable on an individual Linux machine or on computing clusters running lsf or slurm (not tested).
 The process can be summarised briefly by the following steps:

- * Splitting the VCF chromosome-wise
+ * Splitting the VCF in a given number of bins (100 variants by default)
- * Running VEP on chromosome-wise VCFs in parallel
+ * Running VEP on the split VCFs in parallel
  * Merging VEP outputs into a single file

 ##### Table of contents